cudmore/cudmore.github.io/_posts/2017-10-17-Home-cage-activity.md

 Record video 24/7 with a Raspberry Pi

-## History

-This was originally written as readme for Valerie in the Bergles lab, 20160723.

 The parts list and implementation details are in [the original blog post][1].

 ## The Raspberry Pi is running Debian Linux and is networked